AllClear Judgment Recovery

 What is the Florida judgment interest rate?

-Florida judgment interest accrues at a statutory rate set annually by the Chief Financial Officer.
-Use our judgment interest calculator to see what your judgment is worth today — including all accrued interest.
+Florida post-judgment interest accrues at a statutory rate set quarterly by the Chief Financial Officer under Fla.
+Stat. §55.03.
+The rate effective July 1, 2026 is 8.06% per annum.
+Use our Florida judgment interest calculator to estimate the current balance including accrued interest.

-How long do I have to collect a civil judgment in Florida?
+How long is a Florida civil judgment enforceable?

 How Florida Judgment Collection Works

 Winning in court is step one.
-Collection is step two — and it's the step most creditors never complete.
-A Florida civil judgment gives you legal authority to pursue the debtor's assets, but that authority is useless without the investigation and enforcement infrastructure to execute it.
-That's what AllClear Judgment Recovery provides.
+Collecting is step two, and it is the step most judgment holders never finish.
+A Florida civil judgment gives the holder legal authority to pursue the debtor's non-exempt assets, but that authority does nothing without the investigation and enforcement work to execute it.
+The section below explains how Florida judgment enforcement actually operates.
+If you hold a judgment and would rather not run that process yourself, AllClear Judgment Recovery buys qualifying Florida judgments outright and runs it as owner.

-Once assets are identified, enforcement begins.
-Florida post-judgment enforcement tools include writs of garnishment (wages and bank accounts), judgment liens recorded against real property, writs of execution and levy on personal property, and debtor examination proceedings under oath.
-We select and execute the appropriate tools based on what the investigation reveals — not a generic checklist.
-We handle all court filings, service of process, and any objections the debtor raises.
+Once assets are identified, enforcement can begin.
+Florida's post-judgment remedies include writs of garnishment against wages and bank accounts, judgment liens recorded against real property, writs of execution and levy on personal property, proceedings supplementary under Fla.
+Stat. §56.29, the Fact Information Sheet under Fla.
+R. Civ.
+P. 1.560, and debtor examination under oath.
+Which tools fit depends entirely on what the investigation shows.
+On a judgment we have purchased, AllClear Judgment Recovery selects and pursues those remedies as the judgment owner, files the papers, and handles any objections the debtor raises — for its own account.

-We serve judgment creditors throughout Central Florida including Seminole County, Orange County, Volusia County, Osceola County, and Lake County.
-Enforcement is executed through the local Circuit and County Courts in each jurisdiction.
+We review judgments from across Central Florida, including Seminole County, Orange County, Volusia County, Osceola County, and Lake County.
+Enforcement after purchase runs through the local Circuit and County Courts in each jurisdiction.
 Call to confirm coverage in your area: 407.855.8504.

 Small Business Owners